NilkantRk/pizzeriaApi/pizzeria_project/README.md

    ```

 3. Keep Docker app open so docker can pick the docker commands

-## Usage

-1. Start the Docker containers.
+4. Start the Docker containers.
    ```bash
    docker-compose up
    ```

+## Usage

-2. Access the application at [http://localhost:8000](http://localhost:8000).
+1. Access the application at [http://localhost:8000](http://localhost:8000).
-3. For Creating an order [http://localhost:8000/create_order](http://localhost:8000/create_order).
+2. For Creating an order [http://localhost:8000/create_order](http://localhost:8000/create_order).
    here add the order in json format pizzas can have multiple entries in single order
    ```json
    {